 The boards also discussed whether a lessee and a lessor should reassess how to account for a purchase option included within an arrangement that contains a lease in subsequent periods.
 The boards tentatively indicated a preference for specifying the same reassessment guidance for purchase options as was tentatively decided for options to extend or terminate a lease.
 However, the boards instructed the staff to seek input through targeted outreach on the costs and benefits of requiring reassessment.

-The boards will continue their redeliberations of the Leases exposure draft at future meetings.
+The boards will continue their redeliberations of the

 Short-term leases